Sega Rally 2: Reception

-The game received favorable reviews on both home platforms according to the review aggregation website GameRankings.
-Jeff Lundrigan of NextGen said in its January 2000 issue that the Dreamcast version "is not the sort of game you beat.
+The game received favorable reviews on both home platforms.
+Lamchop of GamePro said of the Dreamcast version in one review, "It looks and feels like the arcade version, and there's no slowdown at all even in two-player split screen mode.
+SR2 is worth at least a rental for Dreamcast owners who enjoy coin-op racing thrills on the comfort of their own couch."
+In another GamePro review, The D-Pad Destroyer said, "Rally fans and arcade racers will love this dirt-slidin' good time, but gamers weaned on the post-Gran Turismo racing revolution may wince at the game's archaic checkpoint system.
+Still, as far as rally racing goes on the Dreamcast, there really is nothing quite as fun as Sega Rally 2."
+Jeff Lundrigan of NextGen said in its January 2000 issue that the same Dreamcast version "is not the sort of game you beat.
 Instead, it beats you."
 A year later, in its January 2001 issue, Jim Preston called the PC version "a fun and pretty arcade rally game that redirects the blood from your brain to your foot."
 In Japan, Famitsu gave the Dreamcast version a score of 36 out of 40.

 Also in Japan, Game Machine listed the arcade version in their April 15, 1998 issue as the most-successful dedicated arcade game of the month.

-The Dreamcast version sold 290,000 units in Japan during 1999.
+The Dreamcast version was the best selling Dreamcast game in Japan during 1999, selling 290,000 units.
+In the UK, it was the 2nd top selling Dreamcast launch game after Sonic Adventure.